 - Key Pair:

-If you want to use a key pair, click create a key pair to create one in the ECS console.
-For more information, see Create an SSH key pair.
+- create a key pair: Create a key pair if no SSH key pair is available.
+For more information about how to create an SSH key pair, see Create an SSH key pair.
 After the key pair is created, set it as the credential for logging on to the cluster.

 - Confirm Password: Enter the password again.